whiplashDQ/goph419_f2023_lab02_DQ/goph419_f2023_lab02_DQ/README.md

 *Instructor:* B. Karchewski
 *Author:* Dennis Qu

-This code is to build algorithms for solving linear systems of equations and using spline interpolation between discrete data point
+This code is to build a algorithm for solving linear systems of equations and using spline interpolation between discrete data point